sumfall/PasswordGenerator/README.md

 # PasswordGenerator
-I think the name says it all, the only reason I'm doing this is because I'm bored lol
+I think the name says it all, the only reason I'm did this is because I was bored lol